Skip to main content

 • Evidence rating: STRONG

 • Basis: The Urantia Book names the universal tree-of-life cult directly in Paper 85:2 and documents the actual historical Tree of Life at Dalamatia.
-The Maya Ceiba Yaxche' tradition preserves specific structural features (cosmic axis, three-realm structure, king-authority association, blood-and-water imagery) consistent with the shared substrate.
-The red race migration and subsequent Andite contact supply plausible transmission pathways.
+The Maya Ceiba Yaxche' tradition preserves the core features (cosmic axis, three realms, royal anchor, blood and water imagery) that fit the shared substrate.
+The red race migration and the later Andite contact supply plausible transmission pathways.

 Related Decoder Articles